Ubuntu donations funding

 - LoCo costs (e.g. postage costs for sending equipment to different team members).

 - Equipment (e.g. if a community member wants to add support for the equipment to Ubuntu).

 - Travel (e.g. coverage of full or part of the expenses for attending an event).

 Here are some things we will not fund:

 - Sending a check for an amount to an individual or team.

 Q: Who can apply for funding?

 A: Any Ubuntu Member.
-We will prioritize requests on your standing and reputation in the community (e.g. requests from well known Ubuntu Members with significant and sustained contributions) will get precident.
-This does not mean more technical people will automatically get higher priority, rather it prioritizes those with a strong reputation who will use the money most effectively.
+We will prioritise requests on your standing and reputation in the community (e.g. requests from well known Ubuntu Members with significant and sustained contributions) will get precedent.
+This does not mean more technical people will automatically get higher priority, rather it prioritises those with a strong reputation who will use the money most effectively.

 Q: What can I ask for funding for?